mileweb/docs-content-cdn/docs/portal/edge-configurations/deploying-property.md

 # Undeploying a Property

-1. Below the **Actions** column on the Properties page, click the vertical ellipsis of the deployed property you want to undeploy, and then select **Undeploy from Staging** or **Undeploy from Production**.
+1. In the **Actions** column on the Properties page, click the vertical ellipsis of the deployed property you want to undeploy, and then select **Undeploy from Staging** or **Undeploy from Production**.

 <p align="center"><img src="/docs/resources/images/edge-configurations/property-actions-undeploy.png" alt="property undeployment" width="900"></p>